-I've come to the conclusion that I'll collect almost anything.
-Except for stuff that's made (and marketed) specifically to be collectible.
+I’ve come to the conclusion that I’ll collect almost anything.
+Except for stuff that’s made specifically to be collectible.
 Hummel figurines?
-I'll pass.
+I’ll pass.
 Precious Moments?
 God no. Those faceless Willow Tree people that everybody else loves?
 Not my thing.

 But turn me loose in a thrift store or at a garage sale and I guarantee I will find some random castoff that has absolutely no monetary value that I will just HAVE to have.

 And then I’ll find another one.
 And another one.
 And another one.
 Case in point: my collection of secondhand stars.
 Most of them cost next to nothing.

 Some of them I’ve given makeovers, like these two.
 The star on the left was unpainted cardboard when I bought it.
 The one on the right was one of those plastic glow-in-the-dark models.
 I gave them both a coat of copper paint and now they look like they’re metal.